Cindy and Barrett with RV in Montrose

 I do not believe there is a “real world.”
 Every day, this world is what we wake up and make of it.

-There, of course, is a societal “real world” that each of us is raised in.
+There, of course, is a societal “real world” in which we are raised.
 But it’s just that, what we were raised in.
 If full-time RVing is your dream, don’t deny yourself your dream life.
 Make it happen as soon as possible.

-50. Do we have any Regrets from Living in an RV Full-Time?
+50. Do we have any regrets about living in an RV full-time?

 But after really taking a moment to think about it, the only regret I could come up with was the purchase of our original GMC truck.
 But when we took off, it was the best we could afford, and the honest truth is, it still did get us around for over a year.